An M&A transaction between a buyer and a seller may be driven by a variety of business reasons, including:

 In the integrating processes, our software focuses on the buyer and seller managing the steps needed to transition the relevant assets from the seller to the buyer; and then planning how to optimize the performance and growth potential of the combined entity over time.

-DiliVer’s Growth Positioning and Leveraging Enterprise Performance Model is a data-oriented, M&A toolset-level framework that represents an enterprise in terms of its aggregated internal resources (potentially six of them) and interfaces to external entities (potentially eight of them).
+DiliVer’s Enterprise Performance and Growth (EP&G) Data Model is an M&A toolset-level framework that represents an enterprise in terms of its aggregated internal resources (potentially six of them) and interfaces to external entities (potentially eight of them).
 Collectively, these 14 resource and interface classifications provide visibility into and measurability of the enterprise’s current performance as well as future growth potential so that its long-term value can be optimized.

-The enterprise performance model’s resources and interfaces may be used to create two types of EPSs: (1) Buyer (External Assessment) Scorecards, which use resources/interfaces as appraisal categories; and (2) Seller (Internal Assessment) Scorecards, which use resources/interfaces as strategic goals.
-Each EPS aggregates (at Tier 1) the 14 Tier 2 resource/interface scorecards with all of the due diligence questions, answers, and measurements below it that represent the respective buyer or seller deal thesis.
+The enterprise performance model’s resources and interfaces may be used to create two types of EP&G Scorecards: (1) Buyer (External Assessment) Scorecards, which use resources/interfaces as appraisal categories; and (2) Seller (Internal Assessment) Scorecards, which use resources/interfaces as strategic goals.
+Each EP&G Scorecard aggregates (at Tier 1) the 14 Tier 2 resource/interface scorecards with all of the due diligence questions, answers, and measurements below it that represent the respective buyer or seller deal thesis.
 For each Tier 2 scorecard, user-defined sub-classifications may be used to group related due diligence questions, answers, and measurements for story-telling communications purposes.
-Think of the EPS as the window into an enterprise’s performance data, and realize that this standardized data can be used to compare deals.
+Think of the EP&G Scorecard as the window into an enterprise’s performance data, and realize that this standardized data can be used to compare deals.